-Mirror installation is one home improvement project that many homeowners overlook.
-Obviously they are a necessity in the bathroom and bedroom areas, but mirrors can also add beauty and a spacious feeling to other rooms in the house as well.
-Here's a quick list of some creative uses of mirrors, as well as a quick primer on the two most popular mirror installation techniques.
+Mirror installation is one home improvement project many homeowners overlook.
+They are a necessity in the bathroom and bedroom areas, though mirrors can also add beauty and a spacious feeling to other rooms in the house.
+Here's a quick list of some creative uses for mirrors, as well as a quick primer on the two most popular mirror installation techniques.

 Mirror Installation Procedures